osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 ```

-8.)
-Kolla uses docker containers to deploy openstack services.
+##### Step 8: Kolla uses docker containers to deploy openstack services.
 For this, the docker images need to be pulled into the deployment host and pushed into the docker registry running on deployment host (created in Part 2).
 Follow these steps to build the images:

 ```shell
 #For purpose of simplicity we will be forcing docker to build openstack images on top of latest ubuntu installed from source with tag version 3.0.0: